What Are Hydroponic Systems and How Do They Work?

 1. Deep water culture systems

-Since the root system is suspended in water at all times, proper water oxygenation is vital to the plant’s survival.
+Since the root system is always suspended in water, proper water oxygenation is vital to the plant’s survival.
 If there is not enough oxygen supplied to the plant’s roots, the plant will drown in the solution.
 Add an air stone connected to an air pump at the bottom of the reservoir to supply oxygenation to the entire system.
 The bubbles from the air stone will also help circulate the nutrient solution.

 It is very easy to assemble a deep water culture system at home or in a classroom without needing expensive hydroponics equipment.
 You can use a clean bucket or old aquarium to hold the solution and place a floating surface like styrofoam on top to house the net pots.
 Plants in DWC systems should only have their roots submerged in the solution.
 No part of the stem or vegetation should be underwater.
 You can even leave about an inch and a half of the roots above the waterline.
 The air stone bubbles will pop out of the surface and splash onto the exposed roots, so they will not be at risk of drying out.

-• Low maintenance: Once a DWC system is set up, there’s very little maintenance required.
+• Low maintenance.
+Once a DWC system is set up, very little maintenance is required.
 Just replenish the nutrient solution when needed and make sure your pump is running oxygen to the air stone.
 The nutrient solution typically only needs replenishing every 2-3 weeks, but this does depend on the size of your plants.

-• Limitations: Deep water culture systems are adept at growing herbs and lettuce but they struggle with larger and more slow-growing plants.
+• Limitations.
+Deep water culture systems are adept at growing herbs and lettuce, but they struggle with larger and slower growing plants.
 DWC systems are not ideal for anything that flowers.
 However, with some extra work, you can grow plants like tomatoes, bell peppers, and squash in a DWC system.

-• Temperature control: It’s important that your water solution does not exceed 68°F and does not go below 60°F. In a DWC system, the water is static and not recirculating, so it can be more difficult to regulate temperature.
+• Temperature control.
+The water solution should never exceed 68°F or dip below 60°F. In a DWC system, the water is static and not recirculating, so it can be more difficult to regulate temperature.

 2. Wick systems

-In a wick system, plants are nestled in growing media on a tray that sits on top of a reservoir.
+Wick systems are by far the simplest form of hydroponics.
+In these systems, plants are nestled in growing media on a tray that sits on top of a reservoir.
 This reservoir houses a water solution with dissolved nutrients.
 Wicks travel from the reservoir to the growing tray.
 Water and nutrients flow up the wick and saturate the growing media around the root systems of the plants.
 These wicks can be made of material as simple as rope, string, or felt.
-Wick systems are by far the most simple form of hydroponics.
-Wick systems are passive hydroponics - meaning they don’t require mechanical parts like pumps to function.
+Wick systems are passive hydroponics, meaning they do not require mechanical parts like pumps to function.
 This makes it ideal for situations where electricity is either unreliable or unavailable.

-Wicks systems work by a process called capillary action.
-The wick absorbs the water it’s immersed in like a sponge, and when it comes in contact with the porous growing media, it transfers the nutrient solution.
-Wick system hydroponics only work if accompanied by growing media that is able to facilitate nutrient and water transference.
-Coco coir (fibers from the outer husks of coconuts) have excellent moisture retention and the added benefit of being pH neutral.
+Wick systems work by a process called capillary action.
+The wick absorbs the water it is immersed in like a sponge and transfers the nutrient solution when it contacts the porous growing media.
+Wick system hydroponics only work if accompanied by growing media that can facilitate nutrient and water transference.
+Coco coir (fibers from the outer husks of coconuts) have excellent moisture retention and the added benefit of a neutral pH.
 Perlite is also pH neutral and extremely porous, making it ideal for wicking systems.
-Vermiculite is also very porous, and also possesses a high cation-exchange capacity.
+Vermiculite is also very porous and possesses a high cation-exchange capacity.
 This means it can store nutrients for later use.
 These three growing media are the most suitable for hydroponic wick systems.

-Wick systems work quite slowly compared to other hydroponic systems, which does limit what is practical to grow with them.
-You’ll want to make sure for every plant in the growing tray you have at least one wick running from the reservoir.
+Wick systems work quite slowly compared to other hydroponic systems, which limits what is practical to grow with them.
+For every plant in the growing tray, you must have at least one wick running from the reservoir.
 These wicks should be placed close to the root system of the plant.
-Though capable of functioning with aeration, many people do choose to add an air stone and air pump to the wick system’s reservoir.
+Though capable of functioning with aeration, many people choose to add an air stone and air pump to the wick system’s reservoir.
 This adds extra oxygenation to the hydroponic system.

-• Simplicity: A wick system can be set-up by anyone and does not demand excessive attention after it is running.
-The wicks will constantly supply your plants with water, so there is no risk of them drying out.
-Furthermore, plants like lettuce will flourish in a wick system, providing a great return on your hands-free investment
+• Simplicity.
+A wick system can be set up by anyone and does not demand excessive attention after it is running.
+The wicks constantly supply your plants with water, so there is no risk of them drying out.
+Furthermore, plants like lettuce will flourish in a wick system, providing a great return on your hands-free investment.

-• Space-efficient: Wick systems are unobtrusive and can be installed anywhere, seeing as they do not need electricity to run.
-It is a perfect system for educators, beginners or anyone interested in exploring hydroponics.
+• Space efficient.
+Wick systems are unobtrusive and can be installed anywhere because they do not need electricity to run.
+They are perfect systems for educators, beginners, or anyone interested in exploring hydroponics.

-• Limitations: Lettuce and herbs like rosemary, mint, and basil are fast-growing and do not demand large quantities of water.
+• Limitations.
+Lettuce and herbs like rosemary, mint, and basil grow quickly and do not demand large quantities of water.
 Tomatoes, on the other hand, will struggle to thrive in a wick system because of their high demand for nutrients and hydration.
 Other plants cannot thrive in an environment that is perpetually moist.
 Root vegetables like carrots and turnips will not succeed in a wick system.

 NFT hydroponic system